 Many students decide to live in privately rented accommodation at some point whilst studying at university.
 It is important to be aware of the issues that come with private renting and take precautions to safeguard yourself and your deposit.

-Accommodation information from AUSA, including a private accommodation search and tips to avoid money scams
+Accommodation information from AUSA, including a private accommodation search and your rights as a tenant.

 8 things to check before you sign your tenancy agreement